-Supporting Children, Youth and Adults facing Complex Illness, Uncertainty and Grief
+Supporting Children, Youth and Adults facing Serious Illness, Uncertainty and Loss

-An experienced educator, Elizabeth highlights the value of compassion and communication in the context of coping with complex illness and loss.
-She teaches courses, seminars and workshops to the general public, health science learners and healthcare professionals.
-She collaborates on numerous local, regional, provincial and national initiatives and has examined access to care and quality of life with findings published in peer-reviewed journals.
-Elizabeth is an Assistant Clinical Professor (Adjunct) with the Department of Family Medicine.
-Division of Palliative Care.
-Faculty of Health Sciences at McMaster University.
+An experienced educator, Elizabeth teaches courses, seminars and workshops to the general public, health science learners and healthcare professionals.
+She collaborates on numerous local, regional, provincial and national initiatives and is published in peer-reviewed journals.
+Elizabeth is the Clinical Director for Camp Erin Hamilton, a free bereavement camp for grieving children and teens.
+Elizabeth is also honoured to be an Assistant Clinical Professor (Adjunct) with the Department of Family Medicine, Division of Palliative Care at McMaster University.